zmdominguez/zmdominguez.github.io/_posts/2019-02-20-bug-reports.md

 ---
 "This tool sucks :facepunch::rage::rage::rage::rage:"

-"Ugh WTF this is so stupid :poop:"
+"Ugh WTF this is so stupid :poop::fire::fire::fire:"

 These are just some of the things I have heard developers say over the years whilst working on Android.
 Sometimes they are trying to figure something out and there is not enough documentation, other times they are trying to make their tools do something and it just won't work.
 Oftentimes, it is because they are expecting something to happen and it does not.